Check out these festivals to experience during Maryland's Summer of Music.

 6 Chesapeake Chamber Music Festival, Easton & Oxford

 Set in the heart of Maryland’s beautiful Chesapeake country, this Eastern Shore favorite brings two weeks of Beethoven, Brahms, Mozart and more to the banks of the Bay.
-This rare festival brings concertgoers up close to the performers at intimate venues like the Tred Avon Yacht Club, the Academy Art Museum, and Easton’s historic Christ Church where the vaulted ceilings match the soaring strings and Trinity Cathedral with its graceful wooden beams and vibrant glow of stained glass transport the audience to the time of Mahler and Prokofiev.
-Don’t miss the capstone concert with the 2019 Chamber Music Competition winner at the renowned Avalon Theatre, where impeccable acoustics bring the unfettered sounds of the masters to concertgoers.
+This rare festival brings concertgoers up close to the performers (even at open rehearsals) at intimate venues like the Tred Avon Yacht Club, the Academy Art Museum, and Easton’s historic Christ Church where the vaulted ceilings match the soaring strings and Trinity Cathedral with its graceful wooden beams and vibrant glow of stained glass transport the audience to the time of Mahler and Prokofiev.
+Don’t miss the capstone concert with the 2020 Chamber Music Competition winner at the renowned Avalon Theatre, where impeccable acoustics bring the unfettered sounds of the masters to concertgoers.

 7 Capital Jazz Fest, Columbia

 For 28 years, “The Jazz Festival with Soul” has been bringing thousands to Symphony Woods and the legendary Merriweather Post Pavilion to experience the roots of soul and the outer-edge of the soundscape.
 Along with fine arts, food and impeccable wines, expect performances to soothe your soul, bring on the funk, and recall incomparable hits to make this a show for the ages.